-Various federal laws require housing providers to make reasonable accommodations and reasonable modifications for individuals with disabilities.
-Federal nondiscrimination laws that protect against disability discrimination cover not only tenants and home seekers with disabilities, but also buyers and renters without disabilities who live or are associated with individuals with disabilities.
-These laws also prohibit housing providers from refusing residency to persons with disabilities, or placing conditions on their residency, because they require reasonable accommodations or modifications.
+Federal laws require housing providers to make reasonable accommodations and modifications for individuals with disabilities.
+These nondiscrimination protections apply not only to tenants and home seekers with disabilities, but also to buyers and renters without disabilities who live with or are associated with individuals who have disabilities.

 Reasonable Accommodations